Ueur/MECH_ENG_333_Mechatronics_Feedback-Control-of-LED-Brightness/README.md

 # Mechatronics - Feedback Control of LED Brightness
 This is the second to last project of the course MECH_ENG_333, which I took in the winter of 2021, which uses C, PuTTY, and MATLAB to use feedback control to alter the brightness of an LED.
 This project uses counter/timer, output compare, and analog input peripherals, as well as the parallel master port for the LCD screen.
-The sensor that measures the brightness of the LED tracks the desired brightness, as shown by the square waves in MatLab in the video, demonstrating that the feedback control is successful.
+The sensor that measures the brightness of the LED tracks the desired brightness, as shown by the square waves in MATLAB in the video, demonstrating that the feedback control is successful.

 ## How to run